jetbrains-academy/introduction_to_python/Data structures/List items/task.md

 ## List items

-Assignment to slices of lists instead of individual elements is also possible, and in this way you can even change the size of a list or clear it entirely.
+Assignment is possible to slices of lists, just like to individual list elements.
+This way you can even change the size of a list or clear it entirely.

 Try to make the `animals` list empty.